Penal Code 12022 PC imposes additional prison time for felonies in which the defendant uses a firearm or other deadly weapon.

 - three years.4

-3. What if the defendant actually uses a deadly weapon?
+3. What if I actually use a deadly weapon?

-Penal Code 12022b says that if a defendant uses a deadly or dangerous weapon during the commission of a felony, then he will face an additional and consecutive one year in prison.5
+Penal Code 12022b says that if you use a deadly or dangerous weapon during the commission of a felony, then you will face an additional and consecutive one year in prison.5

-If a defendant used a deadly or dangerous weapon in a felony carjacking, per PC 215, then the enhancement will be an additional and consecutive prison term of:
+If you used a deadly or dangerous weapon in a felony carjacking, per PC 215, then the enhancement will be an additional and consecutive prison term of:

 - one,